khushi-411/khushi-411.github.io/_posts/2024-05-18-memory_architecture_and_data_locality.md

 programs all from global memory access (off-chip DRAM), which leads to delays and traffic and negatively affects performance.
-In this blog post, we will study ways to tolerate these long-latency operations, i.e. it'll introduce various techniques to reduce global memory access.
+In this blog post, we will study ways to tolerate these long-latency operations, i.e. we'll introduce various techniques to reduce global memory access.

 This blog post is written while reading the fifth chapter,